-No costs and adverse effects are expected on any party as a result of the proposed regulatory revision.
-Citizens of CSO communities, and those residing and recreating downstream of them, will benefit from this proposed rulemaking through the Department incorporating improved standards concerning CSO discharges into reissued permits.
+No costs and adverse effects are expected on any party as a result of this final-form rulemaking.
+Citizens of CSO communities, and those residing and recreating downstream of them, will benefit from this rulemaking through the Department incorporating improved standards concerning CSO discharges into reissued permits.